Define New Zones Where to Find Examples

 For Python files it searches them in the docstrings, in Ruby files it searches them in the comments.

-By default, if no particular zone is defined byexample
+By default, if no particular zone is defined byexample searches the

 example in the whole file.